kedarvkunte/TensorFlow-based-Text-Classification-with-Convolutional-Neural-Networks-Deep-Learning-in-NLP-/README.md

 ![Accuracy Vs. No. of Iterations](https://github.com/kedarvkunte/TensorFlow-based-Text-Classification-with-Convolutional-Neural-Networks-Deep-Learning-in-NLP-/blob/master/Accuracy%20Vs.%20No.%20of%20iterations.PNG)

+## References

+[1] Pang, Bo, Lillian Lee, and Shivakumar Vaithyanathan.
+"Thumbs up?: sentiment classification using machine learning techniques."
+Proceedings of the ACL-02 conference on Empirical methods in natural language processing-Volume 10.
+Association for Computational Linguistics, 2002

-Idea and the supporting code taken from the https://github.com/dennybritz/cnn-text-classification-tf
+Idea and the supporting code taken from the http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/